Oregon Trail Park Stadium

 Review by Mike

-Oregon Trail Park is the home of the Western Nebraska Pioneers on the Independence Baseball League, a collegiate summer wooden bat league.
+Oregon Trail Park is the home of the Western Nebraska Pioneers a collegiate summer wooden bat team.
 Gering is a nice little town in, well, western Nebraska, not far from the larger town of Scottsbluff with its namesake National Monument.
 Pioneers is a good name for a ballclub that plays in a stadium named after the Oregon Trail, but the crowd’s enthusiastic chant of “Let’s Go Pios” is unfortunate.
 I thought they were say “Piros” and kept checking for a nascent blaze.

 Oftentimes a stadium won’t look like much from the outside but, upon entering, proves to be delightful.
 Oregon Trail Park, however, is the reverse.
 It looks really nice from the street, with a little roof and a nice entry plaza.
 Once inside, however, it triggered all of my claustrophobic instincts.
 The aluminum grandstand is tight and uncomfortable, the people jammed in like sardines.